MrKOSMOS/SoulsRM-source-cleanup/README.md

 --------------------------------------------------------------------------------------------------------------------------------------

-Currently struggling with the ZXBasic compiler, which is why there are so many 'END IF's with :rem's before them; bug report ~~in progress~~ submitted
+~~Currently struggling with the ZXBasic compiler, which is why there are so many 'END IF's with :rem's before them;~~ Code compiles (with bugs) after particular modifications.
+Bug report ~~in progress~~ ~~submitted~~ probably being extended and delivered to the ZXBasic forum